softwaresaved/smp-service/CustomiseDMPonlineForSMP.md

 Shibboleth-specific user interface content is defined in config/locales/en.yml.
 These allowed the associated views/ files that present this information within the user interface to be identified.

-app/views/shared/_login_form.html.erb - login form on the DMPonline front page:
+app/views/shared/_login_form.html.erb - login form on the DMPonline home page:

     institution_sing_in_link: "Or, sign in with your institutional credentials"
     institution_sing_in: " (UK users only)"